 These people work well in the mass media and communications industries.
 The parents can be their mentors and teachers.
 Moon square or opposite Mercury may come from an intellectual family where heated debates are encouraged.
 Artistically this aspect shows itself as paying close attention to the small details of their subject whether it be clothing, architecture, visual appearance or behaviour.

 This is a very nervous aspect, so there is a danger of needing to self-medicate in order to calm down.
-If there are other indicators in the chart, the self medication can result in addiction.
-All in all though, these people are survivors because of their ability to adapt chameleon-like to their environment and the experience they gain from the constant change feeds their creative products also.
+If there are other indicators in the chart, self-medication can result in addiction.
+All in all, though, these people are survivors because of their ability to adapt chameleon-like to their environment and the experience they gain from the constant change feeds their creative products also.

 Moon square Mercury poses more challenges in the way of obstacles related to children.
-This could be difficulty on conceiving children.
+This could be a difficulty in conceiving children.
 Symbolically this can be the need to endure suffering in order to inspire artistic creations.
 It can be a painful birth, but the creative product is more than worth it.
 Moon square Mercury can also become popular through the use of criticism and sarcasm.
-In the most negative manifestation this can be just outright cruelty or plain bitchiness.
+In the most negative manifestation, this can be just outright cruelty or plain bitchiness.